Tips for Priming Walls Before Applying Paint

 - Sanding Sponge

 - Extension Pole

 *Don’t forget the actual paint for when you’re done prepping!

 Always be sure to prepare the surrounding area for a painting project by covering up carpet, floors, furniture, and appliances with tarps.
-This step also includes taping up baseboards, crown molding, wainscoting, and more.
-Once your surroundings are protected, you can get to work without concern for your personal possessions.
+This step also includes taping up baseboards, crown moulding, wainscoting, and more.
+Once your surroundings are protected, you can get to work without concern for your possessions.

 For reliable results, always apply at least 2 coats of primer.
-For new construction drywall, one coat is acceptable, but two coats is the standard.
-For darker colored walls, you may need one or two extra coats if you are painting with a lighter color paint afterwards.
+For new construction drywall, one coat is acceptable, but two coats are the standard.
+For darker-coloured walls, you may need one or two extra coats if you are painting with a lighter colour paint afterwards.